UMM-CSci-Systems/Segmented-file-system-client/README.md

 `DataPacket` class (as distinct from the Java library `DatagramPacket` class) with a constructor that takes an array of bytes.
-That class could then be responsible for extracting the status bytes, file ID, packet number, and data, and store them in fields that are accessible through variout `get` methods.
+That class could then be responsible for extracting the status bytes, file ID, packet number, and data, and store them in fields that are accessible through various `get` methods.
 You could then write tests that construct `DataPackets` and verify that the resulting `DataPackets` have the correct status bytes, file ID, packet number, and data.